-Through a partnership with Clinical Reference Laboratory (CRL), TotalWellness is able to offer a variety of diagnostic blood tests on samples as part of a biometric health screening program.
-Below are some frequently requested diagnostic tests:
+Through a partnership with Clinical Reference Laboratory (CRL), TotalWellness is able to offer a variety of blood tests on samples as part of a biometric health screening program.
+Below are some frequently requested tests:

 This is a comprehensive metabolic panel that provides an overall picture of the body’s metabolism.
 Tests include Albumin, Alkaline Phosphates, ALT (SGPT), AST, Bicarbonate (CO2), Total Bilirubin, Calcium, Chloride, Creatinine, Glucose, Potassium, Total Protein, Sodium, and Urea Nitrogen (BUN).